deathcod/ALEXA_skillset/README.md

 # ALEXA_skillset

 This is my self project to understand how ALEXA works and how AWS works.
-So here I am tried to build a basic assistant who notifies you with all the coding and hackathons going online.
+So here I am trying to build a basic assistant who notifies you with all the coding and hackathons going online.
 The current version only supports codechef, codeforces, Venturesity.

 My aim in this project is to build a product that can be tested locally without using AWS and then deploy in AWS.
 I am trying to achieve some of the checkpoints that I set for myself.
 Like having a quality code and scalability.
 Also noting down all the problems I faced in the journey.